-The U-Boot command line is available on the console serial port, by sending a character during the 3-second boot countdown.
+The U-Boot command line is available on the console serial port, by sending a '' (space) character during the 3-second boot countdown.
+The console port is separate and different from the serial port on the device's front panel (where fitted).
+Typically, the console is a 3.3V TTL serial port and can only be accessed by disassembling the router.